Canonicalization

 - Serialize the message body (excluding the

-signaturefield itself) using JCS. - Construct the signature base:
+signaturefield itself) using JCS. - Construct the signature base by joining six fields with

 Why JCS